How Microsoft Teams fits into the modern workplace

 What’s the most productive way of working?
 What’s the best way to collaborate?
 Is the way I like to work the same way millennials like to work?

-My experience is that many people buy Office 365 because it gives them professional email, an up-to-date copy of office and some storage for documents.
+My experience is that many people buy Office 365 because it gives them a professional email, an up-to-date copy of the office and some storage for documents.
 And they’re all good reasons.
 But recently, I’ve been helping clients answer deep questions on collaboration and how they use the full Office 365 suite to achieve that.

-One of the first questions is a cultural – and dare I say it – an age one.
+One of the first questions is cultural – and dare I say it – an age one.
 I’ve mostly worked in a time when business productivity was wrapped up in company email and a place to store and organise files – usually documents, spreadsheets and presentations.
 This has been a ‘comfortable’ place for me and one that I have become very good at using to help my work life.
-But anyone born after the mid-90’s has grown up in a world of messaging … a world of instant, ‘always on’ communication.
+But anyone born after the mid-’90s has grown up in a world of messaging … a world of instant, ‘always on’ communication.
 To constrain them to an ‘email and file’ world is cutting across the grain.
 We need to do better than that.

 Luckily, Microsoft (which is currently predominantly staffed by millennials, if visiting their HQ in Reading is anything to go by) has recognised that the modern workplace can, and should, be different.
 Enter Microsoft Teams.

 So what is Microsoft Teams?